-Becoming a local tour guide is easy as long as you have the heart and right skills to do the job.
+Becoming a local tour guide is simple as long as you have the heart and right skills to do the job.
 However, like many freelancing gigs, the challenging part is marketing your service to your target audience.

-And when you’re ready to scale up, I’d recommend you build your own website, so you’ll have your own, safe online space if any of these 5 decide to close shop in the future.
+And when you’re ready to scale up, I’d recommend you build your own website, so you’ll have your own, safe online space if any of these companies decide to close shop in the future.